 The Dodgeland High School SkillsUSA Chapter Members implement an annual Program of Work that includes participation in district, regional, and state competitions for skilled trade and leadership competitions, conducting fundraising events, and sponsoring/co-sponsoring Community Service Projects, as well as fun activities for members throughout the year.

-Contact Mrs. Vitale: Email
+Contact Ms. Disch: Email

 Spanish Club - HS